BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

-Python standard library includes [JSON](https://docs.python.org/3/library/json.html), which is a common serialization format used to interchange data amongst networked devices.
+Python standard library includes [JSON](https://docs.python.org/3/library/json.html), which is a common serialization format used to interchange data among networked devices.
 Normally we would store the retrieved data into a database.
 However here since we're just testing for a fixed amount of time and this is a short assignment, we just store the JSON data to a file as-is, line by line as they come in.